-2 If mains tap water is not readily available for eye irrigation, sterile water or sterile normal saline (0.9%) in sealed disposable containers should be provided.
+If mains tap water is not readily available for eye irrigation, sterile water or sterile normal saline (0.9%) in sealed disposable containers should be provided.
 Each container should hold at least 20mls and should be discarded once the seal is broken.
 Eye baths, eye cups and refillable containers should not be used for eye irrigation due to risk of cross infection.

-3 Where mains tap water is not readily available for cooling burnt area.
+Where mains tap water is not readily available for cooling burnt area.
 The water-based burns dressing container should be CE marked.

-89. Accessibility of first aid equipment
+86. Accessibility of first aid equipment

-- " First aid equipment is marked, easily recognisable and accessible to adults, but inaccessible to children. - " A fully equipped first aid box is available within the service in the following areas and situations: - on each floor of each building used by children; - nearby and accessible to outdoor play areas; - on outings; - in any vehicle used to transport children.
+- " First aid equipment is marked, easily recognisable and accessible to adults, but inaccessible to children. - " A fully equipped first aid box is available within the service on each floor with early years children.

-90. Emergency contact details
+87. Emergency contact details